maniospas/smoll/docs/std.md

 free(mut any ptr) -> ()
 ```
 ### mul - vector-matrix multiplication
-*Defined in: std/sci/mat.s line 90*
+*Defined in: std/sci/mat.s line 91*

 Grabs an allocator for the result as an effect.

 ```rust
 mul(edit circular, vec, mat) -> (mut vec) with effects FLOATS
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 6 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 6 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors: